 And yes, of course, there are Daoist precepts against wasting jing.
 But folks, that is meant to refer to jing before it goes into sexual reproduction.
 There are many ways you could interpret this precept.
 For instance, I would say push-ups and sit-ups are a violation of the "don't waste jing" precept because the day after you do them your body will start using jing to regenerate your injured muscles, which is a waste because push-ups and sit-ups serve no purpose (except perhaps vanity).

-However, it does seem that there are some weird power accumulation exercises out there falling under the category of sexual qigong.
-None of these are good for your longterm health, because like taking drugs, they mess with your endocrine system (In TCM they use up original qi).
+However, there are some weird power accumulation exercises out there falling under the category of sexual qigong.
+None of these are good for your longterm health, because like taking drugs, they mess with your endocrine system (In TCM language they use up yuan qi).
 They are also completely unnecessary because you can get the same amount of energy from proper diet, sleep and exercise.
 My guess is that these practices were originally invented for people who were starving in times of famine, when such practices might have served a real purpose.